michaelrk02/sysipc-go/README.md

 Interoperability with another programming language or platform is possible by using the same protocol as described below.

+***DEPRECATION NOTICE:** This project is deprecated because of high CPU usage while waiting for new files to be created or existing files to be deleted on the filesystem.
+The solution of this problem is to use platform-specific file watcher (discouraged, may encounter interoperability problems on other implementation platforms) or implement TCP-based protocol instead :)*

 ## Server implementation
 1. Before running the server, make sure there are no files associated with it (e.g. requests, responses, locks)
 2. Wait for a client request then acquire its lock